p-ranav/alpaca/README.md

 The tests cover three example scenarios:

-* **Log**: This data set is composed of HTTP request logs that are small and contain many strings.
+* **[Log](https://github.com/p-ranav/alpaca/blob/master/benchmark/log.h)**: This data set is composed of HTTP request logs that are small and contain many strings.
-* **Mesh**: This data set is a single mesh.
+* **[Triangle Mesh](https://github.com/p-ranav/alpaca/blob/master/benchmark/mesh.h)**: This data set is a single mesh.
 The mesh contains an array of triangles, each of which has three vertices and a normal vector.
-* **Minecraft Save Data**: This data set is composed of Minecraft player saves that contain highly structured data.
+* **[Minecraft Save](https://github.com/p-ranav/alpaca/blob/master/benchmark/minecraft_save.h)**: This data set is composed of Minecraft player saves that contain highly structured data.

 | Test Name      |             Count | Serialize | Deserialize |       Size |
 |----------------|------------------:|----------:|------------:|-----------:|